-Tallmadge — The driver of a vehicle that crashed into a Munroe Falls police car Saturday morning while driving around the Circle has been released from Akron City Hospital.
+Tallmadge -- Police say the driver of a vehicle that crashed into a Munroe Falls police car while driving around the Circle Jan.
+5 .

 According to Tallmadge Police Lt.
-Ronald Williams, the city’s emergency medical services transported the driver to the hospital for minor, unspecified injuries she suffered during the crash that happened around 9:30 a.m.
-She was released from the hospital Monday.
+Ronald Williams, the city's emergency medical services transported the driver to the hospital for minor, unspecified injuries she suffered during the crash that happened around 9:30 a.m.
+She was released from Akron City Hospital hospital two days later.

 "She became disoriented as she went around the Circle," Williams said, according to witnesses.
 "She exited abruptly [at North Avenue] and went over a traffic [divider].
 The patrol car was stationary on North Avenue, waiting to enter the Circle."

 The cruiser was stopped behind another southbound-facing vehicle that wasn't struck.

 An on-duty Munroe Falls reserve police officer suffered bumps, bruises and abrasions from the airbag when the woman's vehicle hit his.
 Another Munroe Falls Police officer drove the injured officer to an unspecified Summa health care facility.

 Munroe Falls Police Chief Richard Myers said his officers often drive through adjacent cities while on duty.

 "This is not an uncommon occurrence for all police departments.
 Oftentimes they are on an errand or sometimes they are eating at a restaurant nearby.
 They are permitted to do so as necessary," he said.

 The crash damaged the left front areas of both vehicles.
 Both were towed from the scene.